nishanthcs/revitalace-js/README.md

 ## <a href="https://nishanthcs.github.io/revitalace-js/" target="_blank">Demo</a>

 ## Why?
 Ace editor is an online code editor library that is widely used by the industry majors ( AWS, Wikipedia, Google and more) to surface code editing capability in their pages.
-Though great, the code editing experience is not comparable to the same that we get from established IDEs like WebStorm or VSCode.
+Though great, the code editing experience is not as user friendly as WebStorm or VSCode.
 Using revitalace-JS, JS coding experience in Ace can be improved with active code completion and interactive tool tips.
 Hoping to add more.

 Ideas, fixes and contributions welcome!.
 Need testers too.